EnergySystemsModellingLab/MUSE_OS/docs/installing-muse.rst

    # On Linux and Mac
    cd muse
    conda activate muse
-   python -m pip install -e ".[dev,docs]"
+   python -m pip install -e ".[dev,doc]"

    # On Windows
    dir muse
    conda activate muse
-   python -m pip install -e ".[dev,docs]"
+   python -m pip install -e ".[dev,doc]"

 The quotation marks are needed on some systems or shells, and do not hurt on any.
 The downloaded code can then be modified.
 The changes will be automatically reflected in the